whitedevilcourses-spec/test/README.md

-# Object Relationships in OOP
+# Association in Object-Oriented Programming

 ## Introduction

-In Object-Oriented Programming (OOP), classes do not exist in isolation.
-They interact with one another to build real-world systems.

-These interactions are called **Object Relationships**.

-The four fundamental object relationships are:

-- Association
-- Aggregation
-- Composition
-- Dependency

-Understanding these relationships is essential for:

-- Low Level Design (LLD)
-- UML diagram modeling
-- Writing scalable architecture
-- Cracking system design interviews
+Association is the most fundamental relationship between two classes in Object-Oriented Programming (OOP).

+It represents a general connection where one object interacts with or uses another object.

+Association models real-world relationships where two entities are related but remain independent of each other.

 ---

-# 1. Association

 ## Definition

-Association represents a general relationship between two independent classes.
+Association is a relationship between two independent classes where:

-It indicates that one object uses or interacts with another object.
+- One object uses or interacts with another

-It is the most basic form of relationship in OOP.
+- Neither object owns the other
+- Both objects can exist independently

+It is commonly described as a **"uses"** or **"works with"** relationship.

 ---

 ## Key Characteristics

-- Represents a "uses" or "works with" relationship
-- Objects can exist independently
-- Can be one-to-one, one-to-many, or many-to-many
 - No ownership implied
+- Independent object lifecycles
+- Can be unidirectional or bidirectional
+- Can represent one-to-one, one-to-many, or many-to-many relationships

 ---

+## Types of Association

+### 1. Unidirectional Association

+One class knows about the other, but not vice versa.

+Example:
-## Example: Teacher and Student
+Teacher → Student

+### 2. Bidirectional Association

+Both classes reference each other.

+Example:
+Student ↔ Course

+---

+## Example 1: Unidirectional Association

 ```java
 class Student {